amandashowler/TED-Talk-Popularity-Data-Analysis-Project/README.md

-# What Ideas are worth spreading?: Ted Talk Popularity Explained by Data
+# What Ideas are Worth Spreading?: TED Talk Popularity Explained by Data

 ***